vevevedk/vvv-invest/development-plan.md

 # Dark Pool Data Collection System - Development Plan

 ## Overview
-Implement a Python-based system to collect and analyze dark pool trades and options flow data from Unusual Whales API, focusing on SPY and QQQ trading signals.
+Implement a Python-based system to collect and analyze dark pool trades and news headlines data from Unusual Whales API, focusing on SPY and QQQ trading signals.
 The system will combine multiple data sources to provide comprehensive market insights.

 ## System Architecture